blag/conducto_life/notes.md

-# Matt Rixman - Explanation Challenge Feedback
+# Notes on Explaining Conducto

-I can write concisely, but my prewriting is messy and verbose.
-Unless you're interested in **why** [README.md](README.md) looks the way it does, consider just moving on to that page.
+This file is mostly pre-writing.
+Unless you're interested in *why* [README.md](README.md) looks the way it does, consider just moving on to that page.

-...If you're still here, forgive the lack of polish.
+...If you're still here, I'm sorry to have gone on at such length.
+I didn't have time to be brief.

 ## First Impressions

-I started my journey with Conducto on this page: https://medium.com/conducto/introduction-to-conducto-pipelines-2759ecf876a2 First impressions only happen once, so I took some notes...
+I started my journey with Conducto on this page: https://medium.com/conducto/introduction-to-conducto-pipelines-2759ecf876a2

+First impressions only happen once, so I took some notes...

 ####  No module named 'conducto'